Koha-Community/kohadocs/en/source/03_tools.rst

 -  Click 'Add action'

-Each action can also have an optional condition to check the value or existance of another field.
+Each action can also have an optional condition to check the value or existence of another field.
 For example you might want to add the call number to the item record if it's not already there.

 Add conditional action